skdelphix/maskdocs/docs/Getting_Started/Users_Roles.md

 ## What are Roles?

-A defined role is what is used to give a certain user privileges over certain environment and tasks.
+A defined role is what is used to give a certain user privileges over certain environments and tasks.
 Roles can be defined by selecting a subset of actions that can be taken on certain objects.

 ### Actions

-When defining a role, you can select one or more of the following action for the role to be able to perform:
+When defining a role, you can select one or more of the following actions for the role to be able to perform:

   - **View:** Be able to view the object and important information